 Please select a category below.

 We currently have 5 fire stations.
-Fire Station #2 is located at Stewart and Columbus, Fire Station #3 is located at Siskiyou and Highland (near Bear Creek Park), Fire Station #4 is located at Table Rock Road and Berrydale (near Railroad Park), Fire Station #5 is located at Roberts Road and North Keene Way (near North Medford High School), Fire Station #6 is located at Barnett and North Phoenix.
+Station 2 is located at Stewart and Columbus, Station 3 is located at Siskiyou and Highland (near Bear Creek Park), Station 4 is located at Table Rock Rd. and Berrydale (near Railroad Park), Station 5 is located at Roberts Road and North Keene Way (near North Medford High School), Station 6 is located at Barnett and North Phoenix.